WPBeginner

 This was an information that I wished I knew but was too lazy to find out. :), Thanks a lot, WPbeginer!

-6. Elisabeth Winkler says:
+9. Elisabeth Winkler

 Thank you, WPBeginner.
-I have been using WordPress.com for my food blog, and knew – vaguely – there was a difference between that and WordPress.org…until now.
+I have been using Wordpress.com for my food blog, and knew – vaguely – there was a difference between that and Wordpress.org…until now.
 Thank you for clear explanation!

-7. Desmond Allotey-pappoe says:
+10. Desmond Allotey-pappoe

 great piece